Gurubasavarajreddy/folderassignmentinreact/README.md

 # Pull the code from repository

-we are storing code in github repsotory so we need to clone the code to local machine using folloing commands git clone /path/to/repository
+we are storing code in github repsotory so we need to clone the code into local machine using folloing commands git clone /path/to/repository

 # install nodejs